cloudmesh/classes/docs/source/i524/2017/technologies.rst

      Apache Knox

-     According to :cite:'knox', “the Apache Knox Gateway is a REST API Gateway for interacting with Apache Hadoop clusters.”
-REST stands for Representational State Transfer and is web architectural style designed for distributed hypermedia systems and defines a set of constraints. :cite:'fielding' API Gateways manage concerns related to “Authentication, Transport Security, Load-balancing,
+     According to :cite:'knox', "the Apache Knox Gateway is a REST API Gateway for interacting with Apache Hadoop clusters."
+REST stands for Representational State Transfer and is web architectural style designed for distributed hypermedia systems and defines a set of constraints. :cite:'fielding' API Gateways manage concerns related to "Authentication, Transport Security, Load-balancing,
-     Request Dispatching (including fault tolerance and service discovery), Depenency Resolution, Transport Transformations.”
+     Request Dispatching (including fault tolerance and service discovery), Depenency Resolution, Transport Transformations."
-     :cite:'peyrott' Although every Apache Hadoop cluster has its own set of REST APIs, Knox will represent all of them as “a single cluster specific application context path.” :cite:'knox' Knox protects Apache Hadoop clusters, by way of its gateway function, by aiding “the control, integration, monitoring and automation of critical administrative and analytical needs.” :cite:'knox' Some Apache Hadoop Services that integrate with Knox are, “Ambari, WebHDFS (HDFS), Templeton (Hcatalog), Stargate (Hbase), Oozie, Hive/JDBC, Yarn RM, [and] Storm.”  :cite:'knox' Apache Knox has a configuration driven method to aid in the addition of new routing services. :cite:'knox' This allows support for new and custom Apache Hadoop REST APIs to be added to the Knox gateway quickly
+     :cite:'peyrott' Although every Apache Hadoop cluster has its own set of REST APIs, Knox will represent all of them as "a single cluster specific application context path." :cite:'knox' Knox protects Apache Hadoop clusters, by way of its gateway function, by aiding "the control, integration, monitoring and automation of critical administrative and analytical needs." :cite:'knox' Some Apache Hadoop Services that integrate with Knox are, "Ambari, WebHDFS (HDFS), Templeton (Hcatalog), Stargate (Hbase), Oozie, Hive/JDBC, Yarn RM, [and] Storm."  :cite:'knox' Apache Knox has a configuration driven method to aid in the addition of new routing services. :cite:'knox' This allows support for new and custom Apache Hadoop REST APIs to be added to the Knox gateway quickly